stefan-it/lrz-gpu-tutorial/README.md

 ![LRZ Data Lab - Change calendar](figures/reservation.png)

-Now you can specify duration and the desired container.
+You are now able to specify duration and the desired container.
 In this example we choose the latest "TensorFlow" container.

 ## Login into container

 Once your reservation is ready, you will receive an email with the following
+subject:

-subject: "Your DGX-1 application "TensorFlow 17.10" is ready.
+> "Your DGX-1 application "TensorFlow 17.10" is ready.

 Within the MWN you can now login into the container using your previously created key: